-How the Health Center Program Works
+How the Health Center Program works

-Health centers receive Health Center Program federal grant funding to improve the health of underserved and vulnerable populations.
+Health centers receive Health Center Program federal grant funding to improve the health of underserved populations.
 Some health centers receive funding to focus on special populations, including individuals and families experiencing homelessness, migratory and seasonal agricultural workers, and residents of public housing.
 There are also health centers that meet all Health Center Program requirements but do not receive federal award funding.
 These are called Health Center Program look-alikes.
 The majority of health centers’ operating funds come from Medicaid, Medicare, private insurance, patient fees, and other resources.

 Health centers leverage a variety of other related programs.
 All health centers, including look-alikes, gain access to:

-- Free vaccines for uninsured and underinsured children through the Vaccines for Children Program; and,
+- Free vaccines for uninsured and underinsured children through the Vaccines for Children Program;

 Health centers that receive federal grant funding may also gain access to medical malpractice coverage under the Federal Tort Claims Act (FTCA), and some health centers receive federal loan guarantees for capital improvements.